kathleenjo1/kathleenjo1/README.md

 - 👋  Hi, I’m @kathleenjo1.
 I am a Senior Technical Copywriter for T-Mobile.
-- 👀  I’m interested in the [T-Mobile's Open Source Community](https://github.com/tmobile/opensource).
+- 👀  I’m interested in the [T-Mobile Open Source Community](https://github.com/tmobile/opensource).
 - 🌱  I’m currently learning about IoT.
 - 💞️  I’m looking to collaborate on how to documentation.